Siberian Husky Coats and Colors

 A Siberian Husky's coat is thicker than that of most other dog breeds, comprising two layers: a dense undercoat and a longer topcoat of short, straight guard hairs.
 It protects the dogs effectively against harsh arctic winters, but the coat also reflects heat in the summer.
 It is able to withstand temperatures as low as −50 to −60 °C (−58 to −76 °F).

 Although the Siberian Husky has a double coat, the hair should not be excessively long.
-Long or woolly hair is a fault in a show Siberian.
+Long or woolly hair is a fault in a show or working Siberian.
 The long hair collects snow, possibly causing irritation when running.
 It is also a concern because it takes longer to dry, a dangerous fault in extremely cold weather.
 However they make great pets and are often sought after for pets due to their soft plush coat.

 See more on colors, coats and patterns here